maxogod/Pysnake/README.md

 # Pysnake by maxogod
-(it's a regular snake game done all by myself)
+(it's a regular snake game made all by myself)
 Run main.py to play!
 Have fun!

 You can also convert it into a exe file using auto-py-to-exe.